 Peter: Well, that's all the convincing I needed to actually do this!

-At times a blessing or a curse for those of us who are "visual learners".
+- At times a blessing or a curse for those who are "visual learners".
 Visualizing things can be reflex and incredibly hard to filter out - a predictably exploitable trait.